Washington Wizards: 1979–1988: Playoff disappointments

+In August 1979, the Bullets became the first NBA team to visit China, where they defeated the Bayi Rockets and the Shanghai Sharks.

 Age and injuries finally caught up with the Bullets.
 In the 1979–80 season, they barely made the playoffs as they captured the sixth and final playoff spot via a tiebreaker despite posting a 39–43 record.
 In the playoffs, they were swept by the Philadelphia 76ers in a two-game playoff series.
 The following year the Bullets failed to make the playoffs for the first time in 13 years.
-Wes Unseld retired and Elvin Hayes was traded to the Houston Rockets the following season.
+Wes Unseld retired and Elvin Hayes was traded back to the Houston Rockets the following season.

 In 1981–82, Washington played strong under the coaching of Gene Shue and Don Moran, finishing the regular season with a 43–39 record, and although they advanced to the Eastern Conference semifinals in the playoffs, they had clearly lost the power of the late 1970s.
 The 1983 Bullets continued to play with the same talent they had in the previous year.
 They finished with a winning record, but in a highly competitive Atlantic Division they finished last and missed the playoffs.

 The next two years saw the Bullets continue to play mediocre basketball as they finished with losing records but they made the playoffs in the new expanded NBA Playoffs format that involved the 16 best teams to make the playoffs; the Bullets were eliminated in both years in the first round.